wraith/wraith/doc/UPDATES.md

   * Raise netsplit timeout to 1000 seconds.
   * Indent BOTNET entries some in .whois.
   * Disallow negative 'chanset limit' (#96).
+  * Raise server cycle time from 15 to 30 seconds and add 'set server-cycle-wait for configuring it. (#81)

 # 1.4.6
   * Disable demo TCL support by default to prevent confusion during build.